binkley/homebrewery-files/warpipes.md

 #### Changing the Tune

-You can use a _Bonus Action_ to replace a set of pipes.
-A creature within 5 ft. can use their _Reaction_ to assist.
-That creatures gains _Advantage_ on _saving throw_ for any effects of the new pipes, and this feature does not spend your bonus action.
+You can use a [Bonus Action](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#BonusAction) to replace a set of pipes.
+A creature within 5 ft. can use their [Reaction](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Reaction) to assist.
+That creatures gains [Advantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Advantage) on the first [saving throw](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SavingThrow) for any effects of the new pipes, and this feature does not spend your bonus action.

 ### Pipes